-Figure 6: Sustainability delivered through our strategic priorities
+Figure 5 | Sustainability delivered through our City's strategic priorities

-The Social Equity Framework aligns primarily to the 'social' pillar of sustainability, providing targeted support to key priority groups to address issues of social equity.
-The Social Equity Framework outlines our approach to considering, consulting and designing equitable programs, services, spaces and places, across all strategic directions, and informs how specific action plans are developed and delivered.
+The Social Equity Framework aligns primarily to the 'social' pillar of sustainability, providing targeted support to the key priority groups to address issues of social equity.
+The Social Equity Framework outlines our approach to considering, consulting and designing equitable programs, services, spaces and places, and informs how specific action plans are developed and delivered.

-Furthermore, it is important to also consider the influence of the 'environment' and 'economic' pillars on the priority groups identified through the Social Equity Framework.
+Furthermore, it is important to also consider the impacts of the 'environment' and 'economic' pillars to the priority groups identified through the Social Equity Framework.
 Socio-economic factors can also affect our community's vulnerability and exposure to environmental risks - with socially disadvantaged groups being identified as more likely to suffer from the negative impacts of pollution, climate change and natural hazards.
-As we work to address the environmental and economic challenges of our time, in an effort to create a more sustainable future for generations to come, the Social Equity Framework will be critical to ensuring that priority groups are given adequate attention and support when planning to mitigate these risks.
+As we work to address the environmental and economic challenges of our time, in an effort to create a more sustainable future for generations to come, the Social Equity Framework will be critical in applying and guiding this work, ensuring that priority groups are given adequate attention and support when planning to mitigate these risks.